 Depending on your company and the target user activity, time periods may be days, weeks, or longer – whatever length of time best demonstrates true ‘activity’.

-This analysis gives a good snapshot of how customer “survival” fares over time within a particular cohort, and can easily provide an ongoing report of customer engagement with your company’s product.
+This retention analysis gives a good snapshot of how customer “survival” fares over time within a particular cohort, and can easily provide an ongoing report of customer satisfaction and engagement with your company’s product.

 A useful metric on its own, it can also provide insights when compared against the activity rates of other cohorts.